utilmeta/utype/docs/en/guide/cls.md

         return self._slug
 ```

-Field instances can be configured on the getter and setter of the property, and their respective usages are
+`Field` can be configured on the getter and setter of the property, and their usages are

-**getter**: By using the Field instance as a function under the decorator decoration `@property`, the common configurations are
+**getter**: use `Field` instance as a decorator to decorate the underlying function for `@property`, common params are

-*  `no_output=True`: Do not output the calculation result
+* `no_output=True`: do not output the calculated property value
-*  `dependencies`: Specify the dependency field of the attribute calculation.
+* `dependencies`: specify the dependency fields for getter calculation.
 The calculation will be performed only when all the dependencies of the attribute field are provided.
-*  `alias`: Specifies the field alias for the output
+* `alias`: specifies the field alias for the output

-**setter**: By specifying the Field instance in the default value of the input field of the setter function, common configurations are
+**setter**: use `Field` instance as default value for the input param of setter function,  common params are

-*  `no_input=True`: indicates that input is not accepted during initialization, and only attribute assignment can be used for control.
+* `no_input=True`: indicates that input is not accepted during initialization, and only can be assigned by attribute assignment
 * `immutable=True`: indicates that the attribute assignment is not accepted and can only be entered at initialization time.
-*  `alias_from`: Specify a list of field aliases for the input sources
+* `alias_from`: specify a list of field aliases

+!!! warning
+	if you specify both `no_input=True` and `immutable=True` will make the setter useless

 Let’s take a look at the behavior of these properties
 ```python